AlcidesRC/dockerized-php-caddy/README.md

 > [!NOTE]
 >
-> Review the `docker-compose.dev.yml` files and adjust the volumes to your convenience.
+> Review the `docker/app/docker-compose.dev.yml` files and adjust the volumes to your convenience.

 > [!IMPORTANT]
 >
-> Remember to rebuild the Docker image if you make any change on `Dockerfile` file.
+> Remember to rebuild the Docker image if you make any change on `docker/app/Dockerfile` file.

 ##### Available Commands